FS75/ICT2103-mikeoxlong/dataset/noSQL_setup/MongoDBCompass setup/readme.txt

 db.locations.createIndex( { BusStopCode:1 } )
 db.locations.createIndex( { Description:1 } )

+Lastly add in the views in this sequence:
+(found in noSQL_setup)

+View1.txt -> View2.txt

 Set up is all done can proceed to perform queries